DannyBoyNYC/5-D3-bar-chart/readme.md

 - each item is a matching data point
 - there is an x0 key that shows the lower bound of included humidity values
-- there is an x1 key that shows the upper bound of included humidity values - a bin with a x1 value of 1 will include values up to 1, but not 1 itself
+- there is an x1 key that shows the upper bound of included humidity values (a bin with a x1 value of 1 will include values up to 1, but not 1 itself)
 - there is a length property

 > If you want, you can specify an exact number of bins by passing an array of thresholds.
-For example, we could specify 5 bins with `.thresholds([0, 0.2, 0.4, 0.6, 0.8, 1])`.
+For example, we could specify 5 bins with:
+>
+> `.thresholds([0, 0.2, 0.4, 0.6, 0.8, 1])`.

 ### Creating the y scale